semx2a/semx2a/README.md

 Hey!
 I'm Semiha.
 I'm a Software Engineer and [`42 Paris`](https://42.fr/) alumni.

 I previously worked at [nao Labs](https://getnao.io) as a Full Stack Software Engineer where I helped develop a vscode fork for data practitionners.
 Our team was small (3 tech/eng 1 data) at the time so I was lucky to fiddle with the whole stack.

-The app stack was built with React, Typescript, Node.js, Express, Electron and Webpack.
-I also worked on the backend with Python and Django to serve the website and the API.
-I also helped improve the CI/CD pipeline.
-The gist of the project was to provide an AI Agent that has access to the user's database and workspace to help them with their data tasks.
-I also worked on the AI Agent itself, which was built with OpenAI's Python API.
+At nao Labs, I helped build an AI-powered IDE using **React**, **Typescript**, and **Node.js** for the frontend.
+The backend was powered by **Python** and **Django**, serving both the website and API endpoints.
+The core feature was an **AI Agent** that integrates with users' databases and workspaces to assist with data tasks.
+I contributed to the agent's development using OpenAI's Python API and helped streamline our CI/CD pipeline.

 Overall I learned a lot about web development, software architecture, AI and how to work in a small team.